Fantom-foundation/go-lachesis/docs/design.rst

 Proxy
 -----

-The Babble node and the App are loosely coupled and can run in separate processes.
+The Lachesis node and the App are loosely coupled and can run in separate processes.
 They communicate via a very simple **JSON-RPC** interface over a **TCP** connection.

 The App submits transactions for consensus ordering via the **SubmitTx** endpoint exposed by the **App Proxy**.
-Babble asynchronously processes transactions and eventually feeds them back to the App, in consensus order and bundled into blocks, with a **CommitBlock** message.
+Lachesis asynchronously processes transactions and eventually feeds them back to the App, in consensus order and bundled into blocks, with a **CommitBlock** message.

-Transactions are just raw bytes and Babble does not need to know what they represent.
+Transactions are just raw bytes and Lachesis does not need to know what they represent.
 Therefore, encoding and decoding transactions is done by the App.

-Apps must implement their own **Babble Proxy** to submit and receive committed
+Apps must implement their own **Lachesis Proxy** to submit and receive committed
-transactions from Babble.
+transactions from Lachesis.
 The advantage of using a JSON-RPC API is that there is
 no restriction on the programming language for the App.
-It only requires a component that sends SubmitTx messages to Babble and exposes a TCP endpoint where Babble can send CommitTx messages.
+It only requires a component that sends SubmitTx messages to Lachesis and exposes a TCP endpoint where Lachesis can send CommitTx messages.

-When launching a Babble node, one must specify the address and port exposed by the Babble Proxy of the App.
+When launching a Lachesis node, one must specify the address and port exposed by the Lachesis Proxy of the App.
 It is also possible to configure which address and port the AppProxy exposes.

-Example SubmitTx request (from App to Babble):
+Example SubmitTx request (from App to Lachesis):

 ::

-    request: {"method":"Babble.SubmitTx","params":["Y2xpZW50IDE6IGhlbGxv"],"id":0}
+    request: {"method":"Lachesis.SubmitTx","params":["Y2xpZW50IDE6IGhlbGxv"],"id":0}
     response: {"id":0,"result":true,"error":null}